Fully coupled functional equations for the quark sector of QCD: External input and self-consistent renormalization

-In this section we discuss self-consistent renormalisation schemes for the SDE with a given external input.
+In this section we discuss self-consistent renormalization schemes for the SDE with a given external input.
 This issue is addressed both in general and for the given input data for the gluon propagator used here.
 In addition, we detail the origin and characteristics of these data.

-In \sec{sec:MultRenorm} we elaborate on the implementation of multiplicative renormalisation in the present non-perturbative approach, in \sec{sec:InputGluon} we provide an overview on the gluon propagator data used as input, in \sec{sec:SC-alphas} we discuss the general self-consistent determination of the value of the renormalised coupling $\alpha_s(\mu)$ at the renormalisation scale $\mu$, and in \sec{sec:SC-alphasDet} we determine $\alpha_s(\mu)$ for the gluon input data specified in \sec{sec:SC-alphas}.
+In \sec{sec:MultRenorm} we elaborate on the implementation of multiplicative renormalization in the present MOM${}^2$ scheme in the present non-perturbative approach; there, and in \app{app:RG-schemes}, we also emphasise the differences to the standard MOM scheme.
+In \sec{sec:InputGluon} we provide an overview on the gluon propagator data used as input, in \sec{sec:SC-alphas} we discuss the general self-consistent determination of the value of the renormalized coupling $\alpha_s(\mu)$ at the renormalization scale $\mu$, and in \sec{sec:SC-alphasDet} we determine $\alpha_s(\mu)$ for the gluon input data specified in \sec{sec:SC-alphas}.